-- 3.4 Examples of personal work-related grievances include: - 3.4.1 an interpersonal conflict between you and another employee; - 3.4.2 a decision that does not involve a breach of workplace laws; - 3.4.3 a decision about a transfer or promotion you may have applied for; - 3.4.4 a decision to suspend or terminate your employment or engagement, or otherwise to discipline you (which does not relate to a breach of laws, including workplace laws). - 3.5 A disclosure which relates to a personal work-related grievance may still qualify for protection if: - 3.5.1 it includes information about misconduct, or information about misconduct and is accompanied by a personal work-related grievance (mixed-report); - 3.5.2 Aon has breached employment or other laws punishable by imprisonment for at least 12 months, or the disclosure relates to information that suggests misconduct beyond your personal circumstances; - 3.5.3 Aon has engaged in conduct which represents a danger to the public, - 3.5.4 you suffer from or are threatened with detriment for making a disclosure; or - 3.5.5 you seek legal advice or legal representation about the operation of the whistleblower protections (please see section 3.6 below). - 3.6 If you make a disclosure to a legal practitioner for the purposes of obtaining legal advice or representation in relation to the operation of the protections in the Act, the disclosure will be protected even if the legal practitioner concludes that the disclosure does not relate to a disclosable matter.
+- 3.4 Examples of personal work-related grievances include: - 3.4.1 an interpersonal conflict between an Aon employee and another employee; - 3.4.2 a decision that does not involve a breach of workplace laws; - 3.4.3 a decision about a transfer or promotion an Aon employee may have applied for; - 3.4.4 a decision to suspend or terminate employment or engagement, or otherwise to discipline an Aon employee (which does not relate to a breach of laws, including workplace laws). - 3.5 A disclosure which relates to a personal work-related grievance may still qualify for protection if: - 3.5.1 it includes information about misconduct, or information about misconduct and is accompanied by a personal work-related grievance (mixed-report); - 3.5.2 Aon has breached employment or other laws punishable by imprisonment for at least 12 months, or the disclosure relates to information that suggests misconduct beyond someone's personal circumstances; - 3.5.3 Aon has engaged in conduct which represents a danger to the public; - 3.5.4 an Aon employee suffers from or are threatened with detriment for making a disclosure; or - 3.5.5 an Aon employee seeks legal advice or legal representation about the operation of the whistleblower protections (please see section 3.6 below). - 3.6 If a disclosure is made to a legal practitioner for the purposes of obtaining legal advice or representation in relation to the operation of the protections in the Act, the disclosure will be protected even if the legal practitioner concludes that the disclosure does not relate to a disclosable matter.